gocrane/crane/site/content/zh/docs/Proposals/20220402-policy-based-abnomal-detection.md

 ## Motivation
 The criteria of abnormality or interference are not that always as simple as something like a metric value is higher than a threshold.
-Different users may have different QoS requirements on different applications in different environments.
+Different users may have different QOS requirements on different applications in different environments.
 The rule of abnormality detection varies, and it is impossible to implement all of them in code in advance.

 ### Goals